 Graziers Sarah and Tom Guthrie began their diversification into wine in 1989, but their core business continues to be fat lamb and wool production.
 They have acquired the Garden Gully winery at Great Western, giving them a cellar door and a vineyard with 140+-year-old shiraz and 100+-year-old riesling.
-Grampians Estate followed its success of being Champion Small Winery of Show at the Australian Small Winemakers Show for the second year running in '18 by winning the Premier's Trophy for Champion Wine of Victoria in '19.
-These successes led to a major expansion of the cellar door.
+Grampians Estate followed its success of being Champion Small Winery of Show at the Australian Small Winemakers Show for the second year running in ’18 by winning the Premier’s Trophy for Champion Wine of Victoria in ’19.
+These successes led to a major expansion of the cellar door, with a new cafe and outdoor area.
 Exports to China.

 Grampians Estate has quickly established an iconic reputation for its cool-climate peppery Shiraz.
 In particular the Streeton Reserve Shiraz label is very successful.
 These wines rank amoung the best of the festured wines made within the famous Grampians wine region by Mt Langi Ghiran, Bests, Seppelts and other leading wineries.